SOLE PROPRIETOR / LLC TAX TIME INSTRUCTIONS

 - Form 1098-E: Student Loan Interest paid (in your name)

-- Retirement contributions, HSA contributions, health insurance premiums (including long term care), out-of-pocket medical costs
+- Health insurance premiums (including long term care)

 - Dependent care statements with EIN and address of provider

-- If you had a household employee (nanny, driver, aide, et al), provide copies of W-2s and all Care.com (HomePay) paperwork
+- If you had a household employee (nanny, driver, aide, et al), provide copies of W-2s and all www.care.com/homepay paperwork

-- Did your business [this includes Rental businesses] make any payments in 2018 to vendors that would require you to file Form(s) 1099? (e.g., landscapers, painters, maintenance, web developers, attorneys).
+- Did your Rental business make any payments in 2019 to vendors that would require you to file Form(s) 1099? (e.g., landscapers, painters, maintenance, web developers, attorneys).
 If ‘Yes,’ did you or will you file all required Forms 1099?